mbforbes/docs/docs/start/image.md

 Now you have a Docker image of a complete local experiment's codebase and dataset.
 Next, create a Beaker *image* to represent this experiment and push it to Beaker.org for management and reuse.

 ```
-$ beaker image create -n <mymnist> mnist
+$ beaker image create --name <mymnist> mymnist
 ```

 Note can have only one Beaker image called mymnist.
-So, if you've created a mymnist blueprint previously, change <mymnist> to a unique name, such as mymnist2.
+So, if you've created a mymnist blueprint previously, change `<mymnist>` to a unique name, such as mymnist2.

 If you successfully create the image, you should see output such as:
 ```